elenaferr0/bnb-branching-strategy-learning/report/sections/introduction.typ

 Furthermore, in addition to the reproduction of the original paper experiment, the performance of several supervised learning approaches will be compared on the set of benchmark problems.

-== Document structure
+// == Document structure
-Below is a brief description of the content of each section of this report.
+// Below is a brief description of the content of each section of this report.

-@sec:theoretical-bg briefly introduces theoretical concepts from optimization theory and machine learning, in order to contextualize the presented experiments and results.
+// @sec:theoretical-bg briefly introduces theoretical concepts from optimization theory and machine learning, in order to contextualize the presented experiments and results.

-@sec:dataset-gen describes the dataset generation process, including considered problems, extracted features and actual implementation details.
+// @sec:dataset-gen describes the dataset generation process, including considered problems, extracted features and actual implementation details.

+// @sec:experiments presents the performed experiments, including details on the training process.

-#text("TODO", red, size: 16pt)
+// #text("TODO", red, size: 16pt)